Built to Create.

 The Studio 192’s onboard features can also be controlled in PreSonus’ free UC Surface control software, so even if you use third-party recording software, you can remotely access them.
 UC Surface has rapidly won accolades for an intuitive mixing interface that provides quick access to everything you need to create quality monitor mixes.

 Managing both a monitor-mixing application and your DAW can be challenging if you don’t have multiple screens.
-Because UC Surface can be run wirelessly on a Windows touchscreen computer or iPad, you don’t have to share screen real estate with your DAW.
+Because UC Surface can be run wirelessly on an iPad or Android tablet, you don’t have to share screen real estate with your DAW.
 This also allows your musicians to dial in their monitor mixes remotely without adding an expensive personal monitor system.

 In addition to creating high-quality monitor mixes, UC Surface can also be used to turn your Studio 192 into a speaker-management system by providing speaker switching plus main-mix mono and dim functions.
 Listening to your mix on multiple pairs of reference monitors can reveal new insights.
 Enabling speaker-switching mode in UC Surface allows you to listen to your main mix through three different output pairs on your Studio 192 and switch between them.